wkumari/draft-chroboczek-intarea-v4-via-v6/draft-chroboczek-intarea-v4-via-v6.md

 The routing protocol is the part of the routing implementation that is executed asynchronously from the forwarding plane, and whose role is to build the routing table.
-Since v4-via-v6 routing is a generalisation of traditional next-hop routing, v4-via-v6 can interoperate with existing routing protocols: a traditional routing protocol produces a traditional next-hop routing table, which can be used by an implementation supporting
+Since v4-via-v6 routing is a generalization of traditional next-hop routing, v4-via-v6 can interoperate with existing routing protocols: a traditional routing protocol produces a traditional next-hop routing table, which can be used by an implementation supporting